Privacy-focused, rewarded ads browser Brave tops 10M monthly active users

 Brave said it has seen a surge in user adoption since releasing version 1.0 of the privacy-centric browser on November 13, 2019.
 Monthly active users (MAU) have doubled in a year to 10.4 million as of the end of last month.

 Ad platform that rewards users.
-Brave Ads are structured to serve only to users that opt-in to the Brave Rewards program and agree to see ads.
+Brave Ads are structured to serve only to users who opt-in to the Brave Rewards program and agree to see ads.
 Users can then accumulate Brave’s Basic Attention Token (BAT), which is a blockchain-based system.
 Users get 70 percent of the ad revenue share “as a reward for their attention,” and publishers are allocated tokens in proportion to the amount of time users spent on their sites.

 Ads are targeted based on search and browsing data and machine learning models to build up profiles of users’ interests — that data lives solely on users’ devices.